openebs-archive/openebs-docs/docs/localpv.md

 provisioner: openebs.io/local
 ```

-When a PVC is invoked using the above storage class, OpenEBS local provisioner uses NDM operator and reserves a matching disk on any worker node.
+When a PVC is invoked using the above storage class, OpenEBS local provisioner uses NDM operator and reserves a matching disk on the worker node where application pod is being scheduled.